 The collective was moved to contact Facebook as activists in the Movement for Black Lives have routinely reported the takedown of images of protests, with the justification that it violates Facebook’s Community Standards — while simultaneously, harassment and threats directed at activists based on their race, religion, and sexual orientation “thrives” on Facebook.
 Many activists have reported harassment and threats by users and pages on Facebook only to be told that they don’t violate Facebook’s Community Standards.

 Censorship on Facebook is not a minor issue — as the case of Korryn Gaines demonstrates, it can literally be a matter of life and death.

 In 2016, the Baltimore woman live-streamed her standoff with police, only for Facebook to end the video at the request of law enforcement.
 She was subsequently killed.

-Posted by GPD on April 26, 2017, With 2362 Reads Filed under Russia.
+Posted by GPD on April 26, 2017, With 2420 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.